John Cook (moderator 1816): Life

-He was born on November 24, 1770 in St Andrews the first son of John Cook and his wife, Janet Hill, sister of George Hill.
+He was born on 24 November 1771 in St Andrews, the first son of John Cook and his wife, Janet Hill, sister of George Hill.
 He was the first of 12 children.
-His birthdate is sometimes shown in records as 1771 to disguise his birth being less than 9 months after his parents marriage.
+His birthdate is sometimes shown in records as 1771 to disguise his birth being less than 9 months after his parents' marriage.

 He studied Divinity at St Andrews University under his father and was licensed to preach by the Church of Scotland.
 In 1793 he became minister of Kilmany.

-A technically skilled album of his drawings (mainly townscapes in St Andrews) from 1797 are in the possession of the University of St Andrews.
+A technically skilled album of his drawings (mainly townscapes in St Andrews) from 1797 is in the possession of the University of St Andrews.